kyle-long/kaylee/README.md

 * Decrypt the file.
 We need a private key path configured.
     * WE ALSO NEED THE PASSPHRASE TO DECRYPT.
 SCARY
 * Get a page count of the PDF file.
 * Create a text file with the filename and the number of pages.
-We will call this preflignt.txt.
+We will call this `preflignt.txt`.
-    * Filename Formate: securian-b29-<timestamp>.txt
+    * Filename Format: `securian-b29-<timestamp>.txt`
-* Copy preflight.txt to "multiple directories" that should be configured.
+* Copy `preflight.txt` to "multiple directories" that should be configured.
 * Copy the decrypted PDF to a directory on the laser share.
 (A destination which is configurable).

 Example Config File (yaml)